 Areas of Practice

-Mr. Ponder's practice focuses on complex patent and business litigation that often involves competitors.
+Chris' practice focuses on complex patent and business litigation that often involves competitors.
 His litigation experience includes conducting and managing fact and expert discovery, and developing claims and defenses.
-Mr. Ponder has extensive experience in motion advocacy, and routinely argues motions in federal court.
+Chris has extensive experience in motion advocacy, and routinely argues motions in federal court.
 He has taken depositions of high-level corporate executives (including a chief operating officer, a chief technology officer, and a general counsel), as well as expert witnesses.
 He has worked on several inter partes review proceedings related to active district court litigation.

 - Northern California Rising Star, Super Lawyers, 2015-2018